Share

 He paused long enough for me to feel the weight of what was coming.

-"If you hadn’t let some silly little playboy knock you up at eighteen, I wouldn’t have had to go this far.
+"If you hadn’t let some silly little playboy knock you up at nineteen, I wouldn’t have had to go this far.
 You disgraced me.
 Do you know what that will do to my name if people find out?"

 There it was.
 The lie he told himself to sleep at night.
 That this was about his name.
-His reputation.
-His legacy.
-Not the fact that he was a monster hiding behind a father’s title.
+His reputation, his legacy, not the fact that he was a monster hiding behind a father’s title.

 Keith Cross.
-Even his name made my stomach turn.
+His name still made my stomach turn.
 If he hadn’t filled my head with promises and dreams and disappeared like a coward, maybe I would’ve had something to hold on to.
 Maybe I wouldn’t have been alone when everything fell apart.
-But now… I hated him more than I hated Raymond.
+But now…I hated him more than I hated Raymond.
 Because Raymond never pretended to love me.

 I kept staring out the window, my jaw tight and heart heavier than it had been in days.
 I didn’t want to think about Keith.
 Not now.
 Not ever.